Skip navigation

 Sign up to our newsletter to be the first to receive ANT driven news and updates.

-Insights / How to Buy a Tugger AGV: Essential Advice From 3 Industry Experts
+Insights / How to Buy a Tugger AGV: Advice From 3 Industry Experts

 When it comes to moving large amounts of parts or stock around a plant or warehouse, manual tow trucks are a well-established solution.
 However, with driver recruitment often a challenge and managers looking to have existing staff work on higher value tasks, towing is an application ripe for automation.
 This is where tugger AGVs come in.